Oceanic (Isis album)

 Oceanic is the second full-length album by American post-metal band ISIS, released on September 17, 2002, by Ipecac Recordings.
 On November 4, 2014, a remastered edition was released via Hydrahead/Ipecac Recordings.
+Since its release, Oceanic has received critical acclaim and has been regarded as a masterpiece.

 On July 23, 2006, Isis performed Oceanic in its entirety at KOKO, Camden Town, London as part of the All Tomorrow's Parties curated Don't Look Back series.
 This performance was recorded and eventually released in 2009 as Live V. The track "Weight" was used in the 20th episode of the 1st season of the 2007 television series Friday Night Lights.

 Themes and concept

 The album themes are considered to be an expansion on the bands 1999 EP The Red Sea, which includes themes of water throughout, death, emotional detachment, incest, and suicide.

 Oceanic is a concept album (presumably told non-chronologically, or told through memories) about a man who, on the brink of emotional emptiness and numbness, finds a female counterpart who, prematurely, completes him (“The Beginning and the End").
-However, he soon discovers that she has had a long-term incestuous relationship ("False Light", "Weight") with her brother over the course of the man's relationship with her. ("Hym", "The Other").
-After discovering this, it drives him back into his emotionally comatose state, and he subsequently commits suicide by drowning himself in the ocean.("from sinking sands, he stepped into light's embrace").
+However, he soon discovers that she has had a long-term incestuous relationship ("False Light", "Weight") with her brother throughout the man's relationship with her. ("Hym", "The Other").
+After discovering this, it drives him back into his emotionally comatose state, and he subsequently commits suicide by drowning himself in the ocean. ("from sinking sands, he stepped into light's embrace").

 The entire story is described by frontman Aaron Turner in a radio interview and in more nebulous terms in the album's booklet.